REGISTER OF CLOSED RAILWAYS

 A Comprehensive Register of the Railway Lines of Great Britain Closed to Passenger Services

-Welcome to the Register of Closed Railways website which aims to provide a comprehensive record of all railways in Great Britain closed to passenger services since 1901.
+Welcome to the Register of Closed Railways website which aims to provide a comprehensive record of all railways in Great Britain closed to passenger services.
 For a detailed explanation of the background to the project and the criteria please go to the Introduction page.

 As explained in Background, some information is vague, unconfirmed or simply non-existent.
 One of the aims of this website is to tap into the vast reservoir of knowledge and experience out there in the hope that some of these gaps might be filled.
 Consequently, this website will be updated, amended and improved over time.

-The website is laid out primarily in date order.
-This was considered to be the only practical solution to a problem that has dogged previous publications on this subject.
-Unlike individual stations it is difficult, if not impossible to provide an alphabetical list of sections of line that would make any sense or be consistent.
-However, as it is anticipated that most users of the site will be approaching the subject by name rather than date, that issue is addressed by the provision of the Search facility.
-By including the stations en route, simply entering any station name on the route in question will produce a positive result.
+The website is laid out in date order as this was considered to be the only practical solution to a problem that has dogged previous publications on this subject.
+Unlike records of individual stations, it is difficult, if not impossible to provide an alphabetical list of sections of line that would make any sense or be consistent.
+As it is anticipated that most users of the site will be approaching the subject by name rather than date, a keyword, as well as a date search facility has been provided.
+Simply entering the name of any station on the line in question will produce a positive result.
+See Introduction - Criteria - 13.
+Search Facility for more details.